The Michael L. Printz Award Policies and Procedures

 The committee is responsible for writing a press release and annotations for the winning title and honor books.
 Both the annotations and the press release will include discussion of the literary merits of the titles.
 The annotations and press release must be written prior to the Monday awards press conference.

-Committee members should not solicit publishers for free personal copies of books.
-If members are offered or receive unsolicited copies of books from publisher(s), they may be accepted.
+- The chair and/or administrative assistant are responsible for contact with the publishers.
+Committee members must not solicit publishers for free personal copies of books.
+If members receive, or are offered, unsolicited copies of books from publishers, they may accept the titles.

 Last revision, March 2013.
 These procedures are subject to review and possible revision by the Organizations and Bylaws committee with final approval by the YALSA Board of Directors.